bviala/csgostuff-frontend/README.md

 [Live demo here.](https://kindhearted-battle.surge.sh/#/) The backend uses a free hosting that goes idle when not used, so content will probably take time to load on your first visit.

-To this day:
-- Not responsive.
+- Unfortunately not responsive.
 Will look terrible on mobile.
-- GIFs stuttering issue on Windows + Chrome.
-Seems to work better with Firefox
-- Not working on Internet Explorer